JudithEllyn/VirTAXA/README.md

 - We recommend you to install all the package with Anaconda

   - After downloading this respository, you can use anaconda to install the environment.yaml.
-This will install all packages you need with gpu mode (make sure you have installed cuda on your system).
+This will install all packages you need.

   ```
   conda env create -f environment.yaml -n virtaxa